Peaceful protest continues on Azerbaijan's Lachin-Khankendi road despite cold weather (PHOTO)

-SHUSHA, Azerbaijan, January 10.
-Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirtieth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 11.
+Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirty first day, Trend reports from the scene.

 Despite the snowy weather, the participants continue their peaceful protest.